-Lisa R. Young, Ph.D., R.D., C.D.N., is an internationally recognized nutritionist and portion control expert.
-Dr. Young’s accomplishments include: author, international lecturer, media consultant, private practice nutritionist, and adjunct professor of nutrition in the Department of Nutrition, Food Studies, and Public Health at New York University (NYU).
-She is the author of The Portion Teller Plan published by Three Rivers Press, a division of Random House, Inc.
+Lisa R. Young, Ph.D., R.D., C.D.N. is an internationally recognized nutritionist and portion control expert.
+Dr. Young’s accomplishments include: author, international lecturer, media consultant, private practice nutritionist, and adjunct professor of nutrition in the Department of Nutrition and Food Studies at New York University (NYU).
+She is the author of The Portion Teller Plan published by Crown, a division of Penguin Random House.

-Widely considered an expert on portion sizes, Dr. Young is regularly featured in national publications including the New York Times, the Wall Street Journal, USA Today, the Boston Globe, the Washington Post, Newsweek, Self, Fitness, Redbook, and Glamour.
-She has also been featured on national television including ABC News, CBS News, NBC News, TODAY, FOX, and CNN, and was featured in the US documentary Super Size Me and the BBC documentary series The Men Who Made Us Fat where she traced the history of growing food portions.
+Widely considered an expert on portion sizes, Dr. Young is regularly featured in national publications including the New York Times, the Wall Street Journal, USA Today, the Boston Globe, the Washington Post, Newsweek, Self, Health, Redbook, and Glamour.
+She has also been featured on national television including ABC News, CBS News, NBC News, TODAY, MSNBC, FOX, and CNN, and appeared in the U.S. award winning documentary Super Size Me and the U.K. BBC documentary series The Men Who Made Us Fat where she traced the history of growing food portions.

 Her research interests focus on the contribution of increasing portion sizes to the US obesity epidemic, and its implications for nutrition education and public policy.
 She lectures internationally on portion control, nutrition, and wellness.
 She has lectured at prestigious meetings including the American Public Health Association, American Heart Association, the Society for Nutrition Education and Behavior, and the Academy of Nutrition and Dietetics annual conventions.
-Young is a member of various professional organizations including the American Public Health Association, the Academy of Nutrition and Dietetics, (formerly known as the American Dietetic Association), and the Greater New York Dietetic Association.
+Young is a member of various professional organizations including the American Public Health Association, the Academy of Nutrition and Dietetics, (formerly known as the American Dietetic Association), Nutrition Entrepreneurs, and the Greater New York Dietetic Association.